sebawita/NLP/What is Natural Language Processing.md

 NLP highlights more valuable tokens by identifying the ones that repeat within the same conversation.
 The idea is to identify the words/punctuation marks that are commonly used to trigger a specific conversation.

-NLP goes through each conversation one by one, analyses the Converation Tokens, and highlights the frequent ones.
+NLP goes through each conversation one by one, analyses the Conversation Tokens, and highlights the frequent ones.
 However, at this stage, it doesn't compare tokens belonging to other conversations.

 **Example**

 For example, if we look at the training set for the Address Q&A.
-You will notice that the **(?)** is used is both expressions, however (your) and (you) shouldn't count as repeating tokens as they are not exactly the same (well... not unless you live in the North of England 🤔).
+You will notice that the **(?)** is used in both expressions, however, (your) and (you) shouldn't count as repeating tokens as they are not exactly the same (well... not unless you live in the North of England 🤔).

 <img src="Highlight-1.gif" height="200px">